port19x/port19.xyz/content/zola.md

 +++
 title = "💻 Hugo is inexcusably bad" date = 2022-12-24
+description = "Why this blog uses Zola instead of Hugo"
 +++

 # Why this blog uses Zola instead of Hugo